maksimtest/UserServiceSpringApi/README.md

 Application has declarative configuration for specification of data sources, maximal quality of data source is infinite.

 ### Stack technology
-Spring Boot, Spring jdbc, Tectcontainers, OpenApi specification, Docker, Docker compose, PostgreSql, MySql, Oracle SQl
+Spring Boot, Spring jdbc, Tectcontainers, Mockito, JUnit OpenApi specification, Docker, Docker compose, PostgreSql, MySql, Oracle SQl

 ### How start this application by docker-compose